-St Patrick's Catholic Primary School East Gosford, is a Catholic systemic co-educational school.
-The School has a proud history, being the oldest Catholic school on the Central Coast.
+St Patrick's Catholic Primary School, East Gosford is a Catholic systemic co-educational school.
+The school has a proud history, being the oldest Catholic school on the Central Coast.
 It was first established by the Sisters of St Joseph as Our Lady of the Rosary Catholic School in Gosford in 1910.
-The School moved to its present site in 1960 and was known originally as St Joseph's.
+The school moved to its present site in 1960 and was originally known as St Joseph's.
 At that stage, classes commenced at Kindergarten and went through to the Leaving Certificate, occupying the one campus on Victoria Street adjacent to the church.
-In 1967 the School was renamed St Patrick's and became a primary school catering only for K-6.
+In 1967 the school was renamed St Patrick's and became a primary school catering only for K-6.
 The rapid growth of the Central Coast saw the expansion of St Patrick's to two sites in 1986.

-Currently the Melbourne Street campus accommodates the School office, infants' classes, infants' library, infants' staffroom and canteen.
-The primary classes, hall, Learning and Resource Centre (LARC), music room, primary staffroom, canteen, uniform shop, church and parish office are situated on the Victoria Street campus.
-Before and after school care (OSHC) and vacation care is provided on site and is currently operated by CatholicCare on the infants' campus.
+Currently the Melbourne Street campus accommodates the school office, infants' classes, infants' library, infants' staffroom and canteen.
+The primary classes, hall, Learning and Resource Centre (LARC), music room, primary staffroom, canteen, uniform shop, church and Parish Office are situated on the Victoria Street campus.
+Before and after school care (OSHC) and vacation care are provided on-site and are currently operated by CatholicCare on the infants' campus.

-The School's current enrolment is 371 students which has remained reasonably steady over the last few years.
-The School draws from a wide geographical area, with children travelling from as far away as Kulnura, Mangrove Mountain and Spencer in the west, Koolewong in the south, Springfield, Erina and Green Point in the east as well as from the local surrounding areas of Gosford and East Gosford.
-This demographic contains a vast spread of socioeconomic backgrounds.
+The school's current enrolment is 387 students which has remained reasonably steady over the last few years.
+The school draws from a wide geographical area, with children travelling from as far away as Kulnura, Mangrove Mountain, Spencer and Kariong in the west, Koolewong and Point Clare in the south, Springfield, Erina and Green Point in the east as well as from the local surrounding areas of Gosford and East Gosford.
+This demographic contains a vast spread of socio-economic backgrounds.
 There are approximately 100 students from a language background other than English (LBOTE), with 36 of these learning English as their second language (ESL).
-Over the last seven years the multicultural aspect of the School has grown rapidly.
-There is no one particular ethnic group that dominates the School; rather there is quite a diverse spread of cultural groups represented in our student body.
-Aspect Satellite classes for children with autism are situated on both campuses, with a total enrolment of nineteen children in these classes.
+Over the last seven years, the multicultural aspect of the school has grown rapidly.
+There is no one particular ethnic group that dominates the school; rather there is quite a diverse spread of cultural groups represented in our student body.
+Two Aspect Satellite classes for children with autism are situated on the Primary campus, with a total enrolment of nineteen children in these classes.